 Above: Greenpeace International shares RebelMouse client EcoWatch's content.
 The passion around environmentalism fuels sharing and engagement.

 Tapping into the emotions of your audience is only half the battle.
 It's not enough to publish great content.
-One of our RebelMouse mantras is, "If you put out great content, but nobody sees it, does it even exist?"
-That's why it's crucial to understand how content spreads.
+One of our RebelMouse mantras is, "if you put out great content, but nobody sees it, does it even exist?"
+This is why it's crucial to understand how content spreads.
 First comes feelings, then comes the data and tech to properly support its growth.
 Because harmony means your followers are happy.
 Happy enough to drive your engagement.
-Our Rebel CMS blends a next-generation technology that launched properties like Axios, and backs it up with a modern creative agency that designs content strategies built for growth and revenue.
+Our RebelCMS blends next-generation technology — that launched properties like Axios and The Dodo — with a modern creative agency that designs content strategies built for growth and revenue.